Research

 Papers Under Review

 Wu, T., Weiland, C., Diemer, M., Unterman, R., Shapiro, A., & Staines, T. (2025).
 Measuring “Noncognitive” Skills at Scale: Building Longitudinal Student Behavior Composites Using Administrative Data.
-Under review (also an EdWorkingPaper No. 25-1250.
+Under review.
+(EdWorkingPaper No. 25-1250.
 Annenberg Institute for School Reform at Brown University). link here

 Lein, L., Borah, A., Burzo, Z., Eglash, R., Khoshlessan, M., Jin, Z., Mahalingam, R., Nwatu, J., Patel, M., Vega Hidalgo, A., Wu, T., & Mihalcea, R. How AI can be used to contribute to poverty alleviation without deepening inequality.
 Under review.